amarahAI/amarahAI/README.md

 🎓 I've completed my Masters from Vellore Institute of Technology, Vellore.

-🌱 I'm currently working as a Data Scientist in Sonata.
+💜 An Enthusiast of Data Science & AI!

-🤝🏻 I'm open for collaborations in Data Science and Machine Learning domains.
+🎯 Passionate to learn, develop and built efficient solutions by solving the Real time business problems proficiently.

-✨When I'm not solving problems, I spend time to keep myself healthy, travel, and explore the undiscovered.
+✨ When I'm not solving problems, I spend time to keep myself healthy, travel, and explore the undiscovered.

 📌 Scroll down to see my Pinned Repositories.